0nyr/journals2data/README.md

 I have modified the Makefile so as to correct many small bugs.
 I finished the installation documentation and I tested it on the VM.
 I also made a GitHub release (private repository).

 I have launched an infinite scraping session, every 2 hours.
+After lunch, I realised it was stopped due to a type error I could not test before since I neverhad run a never-ending scraping session.
+The bug is corrected.

 I can now start reading the list of article from Cedric.